 Primary Magenta, Primary Yellow, Primary Cyan

-I use my 23-year-old Staples purchase Swingline GBC machine to make reference booklets.
-I found this one, similar to mine, on Amazon now for a much better deal than Staples.
+I use my 23-year-old Staples purchase, a Swingline GBC machine, to make reference booklets.
+I found a similar one to mine on Amazon now for a much better deal than I could get at Staples.
 It punches out the comb-style edges that fit into the comb spines, which come in different colors and widths.
-This machine is such a valuable tool for anyone who likes to keep notes or print off recipes, as I often do, and categorize them into their own booklets using clear plastic covers purchased from Staples.See some samples of paint palette charts for an oil painting, 'Tipping Point'.
+This machine is such a valuable tool for anyone who likes to keep notes or print off recipes, as I often do, and categorize them into their own booklets using clear plastic covers purchased from Staples.View some samples of paint palette charts for the oil painting 'Tipping Point'.

 REVIEW with Holbein Acrylic Gouache Paint:

-- Right away, I liked the FEEEEEELLLLL of this smooth creamy butter easily rolling off the brush onto the surface.
+- Right away, I liked the FEEEEEELLLLL of this smooth, creamy butter easily rolling off the brush onto the surface.

 - ADDING ACRYLIC MEDIUMS can get a semi-transparent quality using the glazing technique.